raoskaran/3D_Maps/README.md

 ## Scene Generation

 To create .xyz files from the .txt pointclouds, use xyzmaker.py and provide the path to the folder containing txt files as a command line argument.
+For algorithms other than delaunay triangulation, refer to visualization_techniques.py

 	Eg: python3 xyzmaker.py path/to/directory